j0rt3g4/OfficeDocs-o365seccomp/SecurityCompliance/controlling-your-data-using-customer-key.md

 Within 48 hours, the active mailboxes encrypted using this policy will become associated with the updated key.
 Use the steps in [Determine the DEP assigned to a mailbox](controlling-your-data-using-customer-key.md#DeterminemailboxDEP) to check the value for the DataEncryptionPolicyID property for the mailbox.
 The value for this property will change once the updated key has been applied.

 > [!IMPORTANT]
-> When managing your keys using **Microsoft Teams**, the procedure to enable the keys remain the same that the one listed here.
+> If you manage your keys using **Microsoft Teams**, the procedure to enable the keys remains the same as the one listed here.
 This is mainly because you create a DEP and then assign it to the mailboxes.

 #### Enable SharePoint Online and OneDrive for Business to use a new key after you roll or rotate keys in Azure Key Vault